saintmalik/blog.saintmalik.me/blog/2023-03-13-tls-vault-eks.md

 Yes, this is because from <a href="https://docs.aws.amazon.com/eks/latest/userguide/cert-signing.html" target="_blank">EKS v1.22 or later</a>, you have to use a custom signer, else you would see that your CSR would be approved but not signed.

-5. It's time to apply the CSR yaml file to eks by running the following command
+5. It's time to apply the CSR yaml file to EKS by running the following command

 ```
 kubectl apply -f vault-csr.yaml